 Content Note: TV-PG.
 A few episodes deal with more adult themes.

-Where to Watch: Amazon Prime, PBS Passport, Netflix DVD, Buy on DVD (average prices)
+Where to Watch: Amazon Prime Video, PBS Passport, buy on Digital or DVD.

 Why You Should Watch: This steampunk adaptation of Dracula starring Jonathan Rhys Meyers fell under the radar but is actually quite good.
 If you love gothic romance, Byronic Heroes, and steampunk, make sure to check out this entertaining series.